18F/climate-labs/_includes/work.md

-Now more than ever, decision makers in the federal government and private industry need easy-to-find, locally relevant climate change data.
+Now more than ever, decision makers in the federal government and private industry need easy-to-find, locally relevant climate-change data.
 Our research revealed that, while credible data are available, they can be hard to find, and they may not be tailorable to specific locations.